Brading & Yaverland

 The position of Brading Church on the limestone eminence at the head of Brading Haven lends probability to the tradition that it was the site chosen by St Wilfred when he sailed from his monastery of Selsey on the opposite mainland, to convert the Jutes of the Isle of Wight.
 It is not improbable that Wilfred consecrated the site as a Christian Church.
 Such a building would probably have been of wood, and it may have ceased to exist by 1087 when the Domesday Book omits to make mention of a Church of Brading, though such an omission is not necessarily proof that there was no church.
 The manor of Whitfield, in a part of the parish more remote from the sea, possessed a chapel endowed with great tithes and this may have sufficed for the scanty population until the growth of Brading, advantageously situated for commerce on the harbour, necessitated a larger central church in the 12th century.
 The harbour, which invited Wilfred to land, perhaps enabled bands of marauders to descend on the Island and destroy Wilfred's earlier church and cause the chapel at Whitfield in a safer position to be used for a time as the parish church.
 In any case, no part of the existing church at Brading is earlier than the middle of the 12th Century.
 It now consists of a nave with aisles, a tower at the West end and a chancel flanked by north and south chapels.

 The church erected in the 12th century seems to be hardly commensurate with the needs of a large parish of about 9000 acres comprising Whitefield Manor, with its own Chapel of St Nicholas, Wolverton chapel, dedicated to St Urian, and those at Alverstone and Yaverland, together with the later chapel of St John, Shanklin as well as the domestic ones of Middleton and la Wode.
 So we find that aisles were added in the 13th.
 Century of which one lancet window still remains in the west end of the north aisle.
 The tower is of the same period, standing on four piers with open arches and surmounted with a broach spire.
-The chancel is also of this period but the triple lancet window at the east end is more modern, having been substituted for a debased one when Sir Albert Bloomfield rebuilt and slightly lengthened the chancel at the expense of Trinity College, Cambridge.
+The chancel is also of this period but the triple lancet window at the east end is more modern, having been substituted for a debased one in 1865 when Sir Albert Bloomfield rebuilt and slightly lengthened the chancel at the expense of Trinity College, Cambridge.

 On the north side of the chancel is a chapel built by the parish and the de Aula family about A. D. 1500.
 The decorated pillars between this chapel and the chancel appear to be of earlier date than the arches they support, providing some evidence for the existence of an earlier building on the site that had been destroyed by fire.
 The South chapel, which Sir John Oglander, writing in the 17th Century, states had been built by his family for their own use and those of their tenants, has long been appropriated as a burial place for the Oglanders.
 It was restored, leaving its 16th Century details, by Sir Henry Oglander in 1866.